malczuuu/asyncaim/README.md

 # MicroAIM

-A demo service for users management in MongoDB and Keycloak, developed for testing of **asynchronous synchronization** between MongoDB and Keycloak.
+A prototype service for users management in MongoDB and Keycloak, developed for testing of **async synchronization** between MongoDB and Keycloak.

 Application serves a simple REST API that manages users.
 Creation (`POST`) and update (`PUT`) saves data only to MongoDB.
 Synchronization with Keycloak is performed asynchronously.

+This solution would require lots of additional work for error handling, especially in cases of user already existing in Keycloak realm.

 ## API Docs